A regularisation method to obtain analytical solutions to the de Broglie Bohm wave equation: Framework for wave function in polar form

-The classical H-J and continuity equations for a single particle are respectively:
+\ The classical HJ and continuity equations for a single particle are respectively:

-Here, $P$ is an unknown probability distribution function (PDF) that is to be determined and is unique to the potential.
+Here, $P$ is an unknown probability distribution function (PDF) that is to be determined, and is unique to the potential.
 With a bit of algebra, the above two equations can be combined into one equation

-The left side, $\partial_t(PS)+\nabla\cdot(SP\mathbf v)$, is the material/transport derivative (conservation form) of the density $P \cdot S$ transported with velocity $\mathbf v$.
-The right side is a "source" (or sink) term, $P\left(\frac{(\nabla S)^2}{2m}-V\right)$, equal to the difference between kinetic energy and potential energy density, akin to the Lagrangian density $P(T-V)$.
+The left-hand side, $\partial_t(PS) + \nabla\!\cdot(SP\textbf{v})$, represents the transport (conservation) form of the density-weighted phase $P S$ advected with velocity $\textbf{v}=\nabla S/m$.
+The right-hand side acts as a local source term that depends on the balance between kinetic and potential energy densities.
+This structure naturally suggests the construction of a variational functional with fields $P$ and $S$.
 A suitable action for the above PDEs can be constructed with variables as $P$ and $S$, and can be written as \cite{Gitkup}.